dublinjs/jstd-sinonjs-intro-20111122/README.md

 http://jquery.com/

 --
-The slides and examples are Copyright (c) 2011 Dominykas Blyze, http://www.dominykas.com/ (MIT license) The MIT License
+The MIT License

-Copyright (c) 2011 Dominykas Blyze, http://www.dominykas.com/ (MIT license)
+Copyright (c) 2011 Dominykas Blyze, http://www.dominykas.com/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal